-The LS BD-5J is the smallest 1/72 kit available.
+I think the LS BD-5J is the smallest 1/72 kit available.
 The model was issued in 1983.
 Unfortunately LS went under a couple of years ago, so this kit is pretty rare.
 LS made two versions of the kit.
-Kit A193 has the jet powered BD-5J on the box top (shown above), and A194 has artwork of the prop-driven BD-5B.
+Kit A193 has the jet powered BD-5J on the box top, and A194 has artwork of the prop-driven BD-5B (note: it shows N501BD with an air scoop on the fuselage side that only N503BD had).
 The contents of the two versions are identical however: each box contain complete kits of a long winged prop-driven BD-5B (12 parts), and a short-winged jet powered BD-5J (10 parts).
 A friend bought kit A193 for me at the IPMS-UK Nationals in 1995.

 It had been reported for some time that ARII owned the LS molds, and in summer 2003 they finally reissued the kit.
 The box is now twice as big, and inside you will find no fewer than four BD-5's!
 You get two jet-powered 5J's and two prop-powered 5B's.
 Contrary to some reports, you get all parts for four aircraft (including four landing gears).
 The box contains two stands only however, but that shouldn't be a problem.
 The decals are identical to those of LS, but the printing is sharper, which is most noticable in the small lettering of the Acrostars aircraft.
 A drawback of the sharper decals is that some spelling errors are revealed :-) On the negative side, the canopies are not as clear as the original issue, and one has a pimple on the inside.
 Kit number is 32107, and in Japan it costs 1000 Yen.
 See Hobby Link Japan for more details.